Canadian Rockies Parks & ResortsItinerary

 Day 4: Jasper National Park / Maligne Lake

-After breakfast, embark upon a narrated cruise on Maligne Lake.
+Continue to Maligne Lake for lunch at the boathouse followed by a narrated cruise.
 When artist and explorer Mary Schaffer laid eyes on Maligne Lake in 1908 she exclaimed, “…if Lake Louise is a pearl, Maligne is the entire pearl necklace.”
-Witness in wonder panoramic mountain views surrounding the water as a knowledgeable guide shares Maligne’s history, geology, flora, and fauna.
+Witness in wonder the panoramic mountain views surrounding the water.
+A knowledgeable guide shares Maligne’s history, geology, flora, and fauna.

 Discover the world-famous, and often photographed, Spirit Island—a tiny grove of trees separated from the mainland.
 Surrounded on three sides by the same mountain range—a rare and particularly notable feature—Spirit Island is a significant place for the Stoney Nakoda First Nation, as they believe mountains are physical representations of their ancestors.